apache/kyuubi/docs/connector/spark/delta_lake.rst

 Spark DataSource V2 API, you need to:

 - Referencing the Delta Lake :ref:`dependencies<spark-delta-lake-deps>`
-- Setting the spark extension and catalog :ref:`configurations<spark-delta-lake-conf>`
+- Setting the Spark extension and catalog :ref:`configurations<spark-delta-lake-conf>`

 .. _spark-delta-lake-deps: